dortania/OpenCore-Post-Install/misc/rtc.md

 For this, open up your config.plist and head to the `NVRAM -> Add` section.
 Here under the `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102` GUID, you'll want to add a new entry called `rtc-blacklist`

-Next you'll want to add our bad RTC region as an array, so `rtcfx_exclude=85-86` will become `rtc-blacklist | Data | 8586`.
+Next, you'll want to add our bad RTC region as an array, so `rtcfx_exclude=85-86` will become `rtc-blacklist | Data | 8586`.
 This will also work with longer ranges such as 85-89 and such however with `rtc-blacklist` you must include every entry(ie. `<85 86 87 88 89>`).
 Remember to remove the boot-arg once you're set `rtc-blacklist`

 Next ensure you have `NVRAM -> Delete` also set as NVRAM variables will not be overwritten by OpenCore unless explicitly told so.